-President Jacob Zuma’s 2014 State of the Nation address fact-checkedComments 4
+President Jacob Zuma’s sixth State of the Nation address fact-checkedComments 4

-South Africa’s president, Jacob Zuma, celebrated his government’s achievements in his fifth State of the Nation address.
+South Africa’s president, Jacob Zuma, celebrated his government’s achievements in his sixth State of the Nation address.
 How did he fare?

 Researched by Kate Wilkinson, Nechama Brodie, Sintha Chiumia and Julian Rademeyer